 One of Rebecca Horn's most famous and iconic performance artworks is "Unicorn."
 It is a film made in 1970.
 In this performance, the Unicorn is a white sculpture designed to be worn by a female performer who walks through the countryside for 12 hours.
 The performance artwork explores themes of transformation, mythology, and the merging of the human and the mythical.
 Curator Germano Celant has identified it as Horn's intentional manifestation of white magic, in which a woman tries to triumph over reality and society.

 (What is Performance Art?
-From Concept to Action - dans le gris)
+Definition, History, and Key Examples - dans le gris)

 The Relationship Between Conceptual Art and Performance Art